R&D Engineer: Embedded Processing

-Based in Edinburgh, UK, the company has over the last 2 years developed its key technology from proof-of-concepts and prototypes, and is now looking to develop commercial products from this.
-The company is consequently expanding, based on funding from client projects, innovation awards and a investment round.
+Based in Edinburgh, UK, the company has over the last 2.5 years developed its key technology from proof-of-concepts and prototypes, and is now looking to develop commercial products from this.
+The company is consequently expanding, based on funding from client projects, innovation awards and an investment round.

-As part of this, MWV are in the process of securing a Scottish Enterprise R&D SMART award.
-This is proposed to further enhance our products with novel improvements to our underlying technology.
-This full-time role will focus on embedded hardware implementation of algorithms for motion estimation delivered as part of the Core R&D team over an initial 1 year period.
+As part of this, MWV have secured a Scottish Enterprise R&D SMART award.
+This full-time role will focus on embedded hardware implementation of algorithms for motion estimation delivered as part of the R&D team over an initial 1 year period.
 Ongoing further R&D is expected to then follow from this.

 Ideally this would suite an experienced, enthusiastic and pragmatic individual.
 There is still a predominate start-up culture in the company, so it would suit someone very much a self-starter and autonomous in their own right.
 There will be many open challenges and problems to overcome, but the potential opportunities and satisfaction are equally proportionate to these.

 You will act in a crucial role on this project by understanding and translating our novel algorithms for vision based motion estimation into real-time working technology.
 You will report to the R&D team lead, and interact with other MWV product teams, as well as external hardware sub-contractors.